 e-Voke was also approved for use by pregnant and lactating women to help them quit smoking.

-Difficult to say but to achieve medical product status, Nicovations, must have be able to show – through clinical trials – that the product could help users to quit smoking.
+Difficult to say but to achieve medical product status, Nicovations, must have been able to show – through clinical trials – that the product could help users to quit smoking.
 Given there were no flavourings it probably didn’t taste great – especially in comparison with full favour TPD compliant products.

-No. The company did not take the product through the final processes to make the product available on the NHS and it looks like now they never will.
+No. The company did not take the product through the final regulatory processes to make the product available on the NHS and it looks like now they never will.